 Cancer diagnostics is not the only application for NGS of course.
 ‘If there are any silver linings around Covid-19, I think it has shown what sequencing can do,’ says Korlach.
 ‘Traditionally, illumina has had less of a focus on infectious disease.’
 But, says Ross, ‘the pandemic has changed that situation dramatically’.

 Illumina developed kits for Covid-19 surveillance, creating a reference genome against which other viral genomes could be compared.
 ‘That’s critical, because it allows us to have a surveillance program in which we can understand different variants of the virus, how they are spreading in communities,’ says Ross.
-In 2020 Illumina extended its surveillance programme globally, by providing a $1.4 million donation of sequencing systems and consumables to ten African countries.
+In 2020, Illumina donated $1.4 million of sequencing systems and consumables to ten African countries to support surveillance efforts across the continent.

 Ion Torrent has also moved into infectious disease surveillance over the last two years.
 ‘We’ve increased the sensitivity pretty significantly…we know that we’re going into an era of more vaccinated and asymptomatic patients so we’re going to have low[er] viral loads.’
 Its equipment can sequence a full viral genome from as little as 20 viral copies.
 Oxford Nanopore developed the LamPORE assay, a cheap and highly scalable Covid-19 diagnostic test, which detects the virus in 90 minutes and is being used by the UK government for rapid screening of healthcare workers.
 Unlike most other assays, LamPORE sequences RNA and amplifies three highly conserved genes in Sars-CoV-2 positive samples.